 The Façade Improvement Grant Program would provide grants to property owners who rehabilitate and improve the facades (including signs) of buildings within the Central Area Target Area.
-Façades will include rear facing facades where it has high public visibility.
+Façades will include side and/or rear facing facades where the additional façade has a high public visibility.

-- i) The Façade Improvement Grant will provide a grant of 50 percent of the cost of eligible work up to \$15,000 per property address with one façade.
-An additional grant of up to \$15,000 may be issued for buildings on corner lots where façade improvements are proposed on both street facing facades.
-The upset limit for property with more than one municipal address, façade, owner or tenant, is \$30,000.
-A façade is the face of a building, usually the front, which has been designed with a particular style and incorporates design elements. - ii) This program will commence on the day following Council approval of the Community Improvement Plan and continue for three years, unless specifically extended by Council By-law.
+i) The Façade Improvement Grant will provide a grant of 50 percent of the cost of eligible work up to \$15,000 per building with one façade.
+An additional grant of up to \$15,000 may be issued for buildings with two highly visible facades, such as on corner lots where façade improvements are proposed on both street facing facades.
+Where a single property contains multiple buildings, each building will be eligible for a Façade Improvement Grant.
+A façade is the face of a building, usually the front, which has been designed with a particular style and incorporates design elements.

 - i) The grant shall not exceed 50 percent of the costs of eligible work.
-No municipal address façade or owner/tenant shall receive more than a total of \$30,000 under this program within a five year period.
-Not more than 10% of the entire grant may be used for indirect costs, such as consultant, design or project management services. - ii) All applications for assistance under this program will be considered subject to the availability of funding. - iii) Any property owner within the Central Area Target Area may apply in writing to the City and must receive written approval prior to commencing any work related to the grant/loan.
+No municipal address façade or owner/tenant shall receive more than a total of \$15,000 for one façade, or \$30,000 for two facades, under this program within a ten year period.
+Not more than 10% of the entire grant may be used for indirect costs, such as consultant, design or project management services. - ii) All applications for assistance under this program will be considered subject to the availability of funding. - iii) Any property owner within the Central Area Target Area may apply in writing to the City and must receive written approval prior to commencing any work related to the grant. - iv) The City reserves the right to inspect all completed eligible works to ensure the monetary value of work completed coincides with the monetary value of the work proposed as indicated on any approved grant application.
+Should the City deem the monetary value of work completed not to coincide with the monetary value of the work proposed, the City reserves the right to reduce the amount of the grant accordingly. - v) The subject property shall not be in a position of property tax arrears. - vi) The improvements to be undertaken shall conform to approved Council design guidelines, policies and regulations apply to the property.

-- iv) The City reserves the right to inspect all completed eligible works to ensure the monetary value of work completed coincides with the monetary value of the work proposed as indicated on any approved grant application.
-Should the City deem the monetary value of work completed not to coincide with the monetary value of the work proposed, the City reserves the right to reduce the amount of the grant accordingly. - v) The subject property shall not be in a position of property tax arrears. - vi) The improvements to be undertaken shall conform to approved Council design guidelines, policies and regulations apply to the property. - vii) Façade improvements and signs should maintain the historical character of the Central Area and the design drawings must be approved by the City in order to access funding for improvement.
+- vii) Façade improvements and signs should maintain the historical character of the Central Area and the design drawings must be approved by the City in order to access funding for improvement.
 No grant shall be issued until such time as the eligible works are deemed to be complete by the City. - viii) Outstanding Work Orders from the City's Fire Services or Building Division and requests to comply must be addressed prior to grant approval. - ix) Grants will be paid on the basis of the actual cost of the eligible work and will be approved at the sole discretion of the City. - x) Eligible works include: - repair or restoration of façade masonry, brickwork or wood; - repair, replacement or restoration or architectural features; - repair or replacement of windows or doors; - repainting, cleaning or re-facing of facades; - improvements to the appearance or access to entrances of commercial units; - installation or appropriate new signage or improvements to existing signage; - installation of appropriate new canopies and awnings or improvements to existing canopies and awnings; and - installation of appropriate new exterior lighting or improvements to existing exteriors. - xi) Preference will be given to those properties that have a heritage designation or are eligible for such designation.